chulaluk/Automated-Assignment/README.md

 ## Running the tests
-  make sure that you are in the project root then run the test by the following:
+  Make sure that you are in the project root then run the test by the following:
  ```bash
  ./node_modules/.bin/cypress open
 ```
   Finally, the test runner will launch.
 Then click 'Run all specs' on the right side as screenshot below.

    <img width="796" alt="Runallspecs" src="https://user-images.githubusercontent.com/55397372/65214388-0139d500-dad4-11e9-9456-1032305676c3.png">